orezzak/orrezak.github.io/README.md

-## Welcome to GitHub Pages
+# 1. Bar chart

 You can use the [editor on GitHub](https://github.com/orezzak/orrezak.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+# 2. Network diagram

-You can use the [HTML](https://github.com/orezzak/orrezak.github.io/blob/main/Ridgeline%20chart-PEC2.html) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/orezzak/orrezak.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+# 3. Network diagram

+Ridgeline Chart